mini2Dx/minibus/README.md

 ## License

-The project is licensed under the BSD 3-Clause License.
+The project is licensed under the MIT License.

 ## Contributing